galaxyproject/training-material/topics/data-science/tutorials/python-conda/tutorial.md

 ![Python environment hell XKCD comic  showing boxes like pip, easy_install, homebrew 2.7, anaconda, homebrew 3.6, /usr/local/Cellar, ~/python/, and a chaotic mess of arrows moving between them all.
 At the bottom is the text: My python environment has become so degraded that my laptop has been declared a superfund site.
 (A superfund site is generally an environmental disaster area.)](https://imgs.xkcd.com/comics/python_environment.png 'Python Environment Hell' from XKCD 1987 (CC-BY-NC 2.5))

-Let us have a look at how we can create and manage virtual environments and their packages from the command line using `conda`.
+Let us have a look at how we can create and manage environments and their packages from the command line using `conda`.

 ### Instaling Miniconda